Summary: Once stock is sent to a customer, those items might be sold forever, or they might arrive back into warehouses as a return.

 Erwin Schrödinger came up with his now-infamous cat partly out of frustration with the complexities of quantum physics and the apparent impossibility to know with certainty where things would be.
 That’s probably a relatable frustration to those who work in ecommerce!
 For the unfamiliar, the thought experiment involves a cat in a box and a complicated setup that could potentially kill the cat at any moment.
 The problem is that you would not know if the cat was dead or alive until you opened the box, so (according to quantum physicists) until the box is opened, the cat is both dead and alive.

 Now, while most inventory sold online doesn’t have a pulse (we hope!), it’s almost always in a similar situation to Schrödinger’s cat when it heads out into the world.
-Once you send stock to a customer, those items might be sold forever, or they might be about to arrive back into your warehouse as a return, and you can’t know which is true until it turns up at your returns processing area.
+Once stock is sent to a customer, those items might be sold forever, or they might be about to arrive back into the warehouse as a return, and you can’t know which is true until it turns up at a returns processing area.

 eCommerce return rates in can be incredibly high, averaging something like 20% across categories, but some fashion retailers report up to 70%.
 This represents an incredible amount of inventory (and cash!) out in the ether, unchecked.
-For extended periods (particularly in a COVID-19 world, where 90-day returns are almost the norm) many retailers have no understanding of the status of their stock.
-Is it a keeper?
-Or has it been returned, and you just don’t know it yet?
+Many retailers have no understanding of the status of their stock, and in that lies an opportunity for carriers to help solve returns visibility issues for retailers.

 The duration of uncertainty

 A customer buys an item.
 It takes up to four days to reach them.

 They don’t have time to look at it for two days.

 The customer is unsure and mulls their decision to keep or return for a week.

 Take into consideration the returns window.
 Let’s be positive and say two weeks.